Madave94/multi-annotator-toolkit/README.md

 Unpack the data.

-You can copy this example into a python script and run it:
+You can copy this example into a python script, **change the data_root variable** and run it:

 ```
 import fiftyone as fo